CanonicalLtd/maas-docs/en/installconfig-network-ipv6.md

 http://[::1]:5240/MAAS/
 ```

-!!!
-Note:
-    Most BMCs can only be controlled over IPv4.
+> ⓘ Most BMCs can only be controlled over IPv4.

 ## Enable IPv6